-Indicator 6.1.4 All assessments of ecological value and actions are recorded and identified on maps and used to inform future implementation at harvest time, where applicable.
+6.1.4 All assessments of ecological value and actions are recorded and identified on maps and used to inform future implementation at harvest time, where applicable.

-Criterion 6.2.
-Prior to the start of site-disturbing activities, The Organisation shall identify and assess the scale, intensity, and risk of potential impacts of management activities on the identified environmental values.
-(C6.1 P&C V4)
+6.2 Prior to the start of site-disturbing activities, The Organisation shall identify and assess the scale, intensity, and risk of potential impacts of management activities on the identified environmental values.

-Guidance: Small - To assist in the requirements of Criterion 6.2, The Organisation should use the assessment sheet in Annex 5 "Identifying Biodiversity Responsibilities for Small Plantations" or a similar alternative.
-Indicator 6.2.1 A documented environmental impact assessment identifies potential present and future impacts of management activities on environmental values, from the stand level to the landscape level.

-Indicator 6.2.2 This assessment process shall occur before the start of site-disturbing activities taking into account the interaction with adjoining land, nearby habitats and downstream impacts.
+- Guidance Small: To assist in the requirements of Criterion 6.2, The Organisation should use the assessment sheet in Annex F "Identifying Biodiversity Requirements for Small Plantations" or a similar alternative. - 6.2.1 A documented environmental impact assessment identifies potential present and future impacts of management activities on environmental values, from the stand level to the landscape level. - 6.2.2 This assessment process occurs before the start of site-disturbing activities taking into account the interaction with adjoining land, nearby habitats and downstream impacts.

-Reference to the New Zealand Environmental Code of Practice for Plantation Forestry will assist this assessment process.
-The assessment should include consideration of the potential for the following:

-- 1) Soil erosion - 2) Water quality and hydrological impact - 3) Compaction and changes to soil productivity - 4) Changes to invasive exotic flora or fauna abundance - 5) Potential impacts on any areas identified as having high conservation value - 6) Impacts to poorly represented, threatened or endangered species - 7) Pesticide or fertiliser impacts (by runoff, spray drift or spillage) - 8) Visual changes to significant landscapes identified in Regional or District Plans, or very prominent landscapes - 9) Community and recreation impacts - 10) Damage to riparian/stream buffer strips.

-Criterion 6.3.
-The Organisation shall identify and implement effective actions to prevent negative impacts of management activities on the environmental values, and to mitigate and repair those that occur, proportionate to the scale, intensity, and risk of these impacts.
-(C6.1 P&C V4)

-Guidance: Small - To assist in the requirements of Criterion 6.3, The Organisation should use the assessment sheet in Annex 5 "Identifying Biodiversity Responsibilities for Small Plantations" or a similar alternative.

-Indicator 6.3.1 Measures seeking to prevent negative impacts are planned, documented, and implemented to protect environmental valuesprior to the commencement of works.

-Indicator 6.3.2 The Organisation shall have written guidelines to:

-- 1) Control accelerated erosion that may occur because of the removal of vegetation - 2) Avoid or minimise riparian area damage during harvesting, road construction, or other mechanical disturbances - 3) Enable Protection of water resources within and downstream of the management unit including specifying wetlands, water bodyand streamside Protection zones in which harvesting and other disturbance are prohibited or minimised.

-Indicator 6.3.3 Large - The Organisation shall operate and document a Decision Support System to manage operations in high-risk areas.

-Indicator 6.3.4 Road and track construction shall be prohibited in Conservation zones and Protection areas, except where:

-- It can be demonstrated that this is the best environmental solution to an access issue - 2) They are part of a habitat restoration plan designed to meet the objectives of the Protection zone - 3) A track is part of a recreation or nature interpretation activity and does not adversely affect the objectives of the protection zone.

-Verifier: Roads and tracks within Conservation zones and Protection areas are documented in management plans with their purpose and justification and associated mitigation activities.

-Indicator 6.3.5 A record is kept of any adverse impacts that occur to identified environmental values.

-Indicator 6.3.6 Where negative impacts to environmental values occur, measures are adopted that seek to prevent further damage, and negative impacts are mitigated and/or repaired.

-Guidance: Measures undertaken are relevant and of a scale to the potential adverse impact, e.g. if accelerated erosion occurs, then appropriate mitigation may be the establishment of constructed wetlands to absorb sediment run-off.
+- 6.3 The Organisation^{} shall identify and implement effective actions to prevent negative impacts of management activities on the environmental values^{}, and to mitigate and repair those that occur, proportionate to the scale, intensity, and risk^{} of these impacts. - Guidance Small: To assist in the requirements of Criterion 6.3, The Organisation should use the assessment sheet in Annex F "Identifying Biodiversity Requirements for Small Plantations" or a similar alternative. - 6.3.1 Measures seeking to prevent negative impacts are planned, documented, and implemented to protect environmental values prior to the commencement of works. - 6.3.2 The Organisation has safeguards in place to minimise adverse effects on environmental values. - 6.3.3 The Organisation has written guidelines to: - 1) Control accelerated erosion that may occur because of the removal of vegetation; - 2) avoid or minimise riparian area damage during harvesting, road construction, or other mechanical disturbances; and - enable protection of water resources within and downstream of the management unit including specifying wetlands, water body and streamside protection zones in which harvesting and other disturbance are prohibited or minimised. - 6.3.4 Large The Organisation operates and documents a decision support system to manage operations in high-risk areas. - 6.3.5 Road and track construction is prohibited in conservation zones and protection areas, except where: - 1) It can be demonstrated that this is the best environmental solution to an access issue; - 2) it is part of a habitat restoration plan designed to meet the objectives of the protection zone; and - 3) a track is part of a recreation or nature interpretation activity and does not adversely affect the objectives of the protection zone. - Verifiers: Roads and tracks within conservation zones and protection areas documented in management plans with their purpose and justification and associated mitigation activities. - 6.3.6 A record is kept of any adverse impacts that occur to identified environmental values. - 6.3.7 Where negative impacts to environmental values occur, measures are adopted that seek to prevent further damage, and negative impacts are mitigated and/or repaired.